 - How to answer an interview phone call?

 The most crucial part of a phone interview is answering the phone call when it rings.
 You are most probably expecting the call, and you need to answer the phone professionally.
 Greet the interviewer professionally while saying “Hello” and then state your name clearly.
 If you fumble with words when you answer the phone, the interviewer might think you lack communication or social skills.

 - Let the interviewer know you were expecting the call.

-The interviewer will return your greetings and let you know their name’s and who they are.
-If you have a week memory, jot down their names, so you don’t forget and let them know you were looking forward to hearing from them and excited to discuss the opportunity at their company.
+The interviewer will return your greetings and let you know their names and who they are.
+If you have a weak memory, jot down their names, so you don’t forget, and let them know you were looking forward to hearing from them and excited to discuss the opportunity at their company.